 Trade Accounts Receivable - Trade accounts receivable is stated at the amount management expects to collect from outstanding balances.
-Management provides for probable uncollectible amounts through a provision for bad debts expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
-Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable
+Management provides for probable uncollectible amounts through a provision for credit losses and an adjustment to a valuation allowance based on the estimated amount of future losses they expect to incur on contracts with customers at the inception of each contract.
+Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.